Internship

 All internships are unpaid

 Accordingly, interns must secure their own financing for the summer.
-Please check with your respective law school to determine if you are eligible for grants, scholarships, and/or law school credit.
+Please check with your law school to determine if you are eligible for grants, scholarships, and/or law school credit.

 CONTACT INFORMATION